Euro 2024: How can Belgium qualify for the round of 16 from Group E?

-Belgium plays Ukraine, which beat Slovakia 2-1 in its previous match, in its final matchday and following are the scenarios for the Red Devils to progress:
+Romania plays Slovakia, which lost 1-2 to Ukraine in its previous match, in its final matchday and following are the scenarios for the The Tricolours to progress:

-Belgium will qualify for the round of 16 irrespective of what happens in the other match.
+Romania qualifies for the round of 16 irrespective of the results of the other Group E match.

 If both matches have the same score, or if the game between Belgium and Ukraine is a draw with fewer goals than the one between Slovakia vs Romania, the group ranking would be based on goal difference and goals scored.